 NEWS AND HOT TIPSJust some quick notes before we get to the documentation...

-Also, due to the crazy amount of work I'm putting into this next version as well as the recently increased demands of my day job, I am not able to respond to blog comments or emails very often, so forgive me if my responses are slow.
+Please note that due to the increased demands of my day job, I am not able to respond to blog comments or emails very often, so forgive me if my responses are slow.
 If you're looking for help with the program please check out the links mentioned in the following "Tips."
 Thanks!

 - Tip: Having problems with GWX Control Panel?
 Check the troubleshooting guide.